Gayatrimurali/acme-fitness-store/lab-guide/Lab-5-Monitor-End-to-End.md

           | project TimeGenerated, Log
       ```

-10. If the logs are still loading, please click on **Enter** and close the Git Bash window.
+10. If the logs are still loading, please press `Ctrl + C` and close the Git Bash window.

 ## Summary